Beats Studio 3 Wireless Headphones are now 43 percent off

-While the Beats Studio 3 headphones are not new, they do however pack some serious sound and features.
+While Beats’ Studio 3 headphones aren’t new, they pack serious sound and features.

-If you’re looking for a solid deal, Amazon is currently offering these up for 43 percent off in a ‘limited time deal’ for $249.
-This is a savings of almost $200 CAD.
+If you’re looking for a solid deal, Amazon is currently offering these headphones for 43 percent off for a ‘limited time deal’ at $249.
+This is a savings of almost $200.

-The Studio 3 Wireless headphones feature Apple’s W1 chip.The Studio 3 headphones should have up to 22 hours of battery life and with the noise cancellation feature turned off, the headphones should last up to 40 hours.
-Apple also notes that a 10-minute charge gives users 3 hours of play.
+Beats’ Studio 3 Wireless headphones feature Apple’s W1 chip, up to 22 hours of battery life and with the noise cancellation turned off, the headphones should last up to 40 hours.

-The Studio 3 features Pure Adaptive Noise Cancelling (Pure ANC) that will actively block external noise.
-Included within the headphones functionalities is the ability to take calls, skip songs, control your volume and activate Siri.
-Additionally, the Studio 3 have Class 1 Bluetooth that allows for longer range.

-The headphones come in six colour variants: blue, red, grey with gold accents, porcelain rose, matte black and white.
+The Beats’ Studio 3s come in six colour variants: ‘Blue,’ ‘Red,’ ‘Grey with Gold’ accents, ‘Porcelain Rose,’ ‘Matte Black’ and ‘White.’

 Check them out here at Amazon Canada